3.3.2 Domestic Abuse

 - Physical injury and sometimes long term disability as a result of injuries;

-- Detrimental effect on the ability to care for child/ren;
+- Detrimental impact on the ability to care for child/ren;

-- Lack of financial control, insufficient money for basic needs;
+- Lack of financial control, insufficient money for basic needs, lack of access to education or training;

 - Isolation or alienation from family members, and sometimes their own children;